dejwk/roo_display/doc/programming_guide.md

 `TouchCalibration` brings these coordinate systems together.
 It specifies a bounding box of touch coordinates that correspond to screen extents, plus the information about relative orientation of touch vs the display.

 How do you figure out the right values?
-Use the script `examples/calibrate_touch.ino` which guides you through the steps.
+First of all, check the `roo_display/products` subdirectory for your specific hardware unit - if you are in luck, and your device is explicitly supported, the touch will be tentatively pre-calibrated.

+When using raw drivers, or if the default calibration is off, you can measure the necessary calibration parameters for your specific unit by using the helper script at `roo_display/examples/calibrate_touch.ino`.
+The script will guide you through the steps.

 #### Usage

-TODO(discuss multi-touch)

 Once configured and calibrated, touch is simple to use.
 Specifically, the `Display` class provides the following method: